rfbujan/backend_Task1/README.md

     }
 ```

-Also in this module, the interfaces that the different modules implement are included with a similar definition as the one provided in task1.
-The main difference is that no specific Exceptions have been declared.
+Also in this *common* module, the interfaces are included with a similar definition as the one provided in task1.
+The main difference is that no specific Exceptions have been declared this time.
 And also, the `TokenAuthenticator` and `TokenCreator`interfaces have been defined as non-blocking APIs where the methods *authentificate* and *issueToken* return also a *CompletableFuture* object.

-In addition to the data model, the *common* project provides a utily class that gather commonn functionality (e.i. *randomDelay* used by the *Authenticator* service and *Creator* service).
+In addition to the data model, the *common* project provides a utily class that gathers commonn functionality (e.i. *randomDelay* used by the *Authenticator* service and *Creator* service).

 As per the implementation of the three interfaces, as already noted, each implementation is provided in a different module.
 They all follow the same principles as per the implementation of the task1 (the code is written as clear and easy to follow as possible).
 All methods follow a functional-style programming where there is no side-effects and the methods are characterized only by their input arguments and their output result.
 The methods implemented by all modules always returns the same result value when called with the same argument value (referenctial transparency).
 Although. it is important to noticed that for the *SimpleAsyncTokenService* implementation is not fully guaranteed since it relays on the implementation of the two other interfaces.
 As per task1, The SimpleAsyncTokenService gets the *TokenCreator* and *TokenAuthenticator* by composition.
 Eventhough this objects are declared as *final*, its immutability/side-effect-free/referencial transparency depends on how theses two interfaces are implemented.